-What would Dungeons & Dragons be without the malevolent menagerie of ghastly foes you encounter during your adventure?
+What would Dungeons & Dragons be without the malevolent menagerie of DnD monsters for you encounter during your adventure?
 It would be rather dull, we think.
 A good quest requires a certain amount of danger, and a proper balance of risk versus reward.
 Some of this undoubtedly comes from the elaborate underground caverns, dungeons, and other locations that are visited during a campaign.
 But even more, it comes from the cruel and cunning enemies faced along the way.

-With D&D only a few years shy of its 50th anniversary, there is a vast range of D&D monsters to pick from.
-Between the five main editions, each with additional supplemental books, and homebrew material, it can be an overwhelming task sifting through them all, to pick the perfect monsters for each encounter.
+There is a vast range of D&D monsters to pick from.
+Between the five main editions, each with additional supplemental DnD books, and DnD homebrew material, it can be an overwhelming task sifting through them all, to pick the perfect monsters for each encounter.
 We’ve picked out some classic monsters that have been ruining adventurers’ days for nearly five decades, and can always make for an exciting fight!

-Right up top, here are our completely objective, 100% accurate, expert picks for the very best D&D monsters of all time:
+Right up top, here are our completely objective, 100% accurate, expert picks for the very best DnD monsters of all time:

 First Appearance: Dungeons & Dragons – Greyhawk Supplement (1975)